Filter by date created:

 In the aftermath of the October 7 Hamas terrorist attacks in southern Israel, the USC Shoah Foundation and Tablet Studios announced a partnership to collect, archive, and make available testimonies of survivors, bereaved family members, and rescuers who risked their lives to save others during the assault.

-Oct 7, CATT, collections / Tuesday, December 5, 2023
+Oct 7, CATT, collections, no homepage / Tuesday, December 5, 2023